reco2008/smart-tracking-ai/README.md

-# Comprehensive Report for the Smart Tracking AI Project
+# Comprehensive Report for the Smart Tracking with AI Project

 ## 1. **Introduction**